commadelimited/beginners-guide-to-django-rest-framework/article.md

         fields = ('id', 'first_name', 'last_name')
 ```

-Without doing anything else the serializer adds quite a bit of power.
+Without making any more changes, the serializer gives us quite a bit of power.
 Head back into the shell and let's review.

 ```
 $ from bookreview.models import Author